-With World Bane, any terrain destroyed by the Princeps Senioris becomes dangerous terrain if it wasn’t already.
+With World Bane, any Blocking terrain destroyed by the Princeps Seniores becomes dangerous terrain if it wasn’t already.
 This allows you to level the table to give your Maniple line of sight, but at the same time not give your opponent an shortcut to close in.
 If you like destroying terrain, this is cool, but you’re probably better off with a different trait.

 Bair: This could be fun in narrative missions/events depending on the objective – at one event I went to, a mission called for the Loyalists to cross the board to score points with more titans coming on from their own board edge whenever one died.
 This could actually help to slow them down after knocking out that piece of blocking terrain that a Warhound was going to hide behind.

 Path of Iron allows the Princeps to make a single smash attack during the movement phase against anything that’s a smaller scale than itself and allows it to completely step over Scale 3 or lower units provided that it’s base can completely clear the enemies bases.
 Sounds kind of weird, but keep in mind that if you used your legion trait, you’ve got a very low model-count army, so every attack you’re allowed to make helps.
 An extra S9 attack from a Reaver hitting on a 4+ can be the difference between killing an enemy or not, and if it’s on a charge order is in addition to the normal charge attacks as well.